Joint Research Centre

 Delivery Mechanisms

-All of the datasets that comprise the Global Surface Water 1984-2021 are being made freely available using the following delivery mechanisms: Global Surface Water Explorer, Data Download, Google Earth Engine and Web Map Services.
+All of the datasets that comprise the Global Surface Water 1984-2021 and the recent 2022-2024 are being made freely available using the following delivery mechanisms: Global Surface Water Explorer, Data Download, Google Earth Engine and Web Map Services.
 These are described in the following sections.

 Global Surface Water Explorer